Events

 Lunch Sessions (12-1pm, Thursdays)

 Our lunchtime sessions are a fantastic way to share fresh perspectives on a range of topics.
-Our sessions take place between 12pm and 1pm on Thursdays.
+Our sessions take place between 12pm and 1pm on Thursdays during University term time.

-If you’d be interested in hosting a lunchtime session, please get in touch with your relevant institutional head or Stuart Shields here here.
+If you’d be interested in hosting a lunchtime session, please get in touch with your relevant institutional head or Stuart Shields.

 They are designed for researchers adopting social science and humanities research methods & approaches, and attract an engaged audience to provide you the forum to share and discuss the latest research techniques and methodologies.